BlueeQ/mu-acrylic-repo/Nu/README.md

 ### Features

-* Gasket or 5mm acrylic.
+* Gasket or 5mm acrylic, possibility of relief cut sandwich.
 * Same design as other boards.

 ### Renders